statengeneraal/laws-markdown/verdrag/akte/van/geneve/bij/de/overeenkomst/van/s-gravenhage/betreffende/de/etc/BWBV0006367/README.md

 (d) Any instrument of ratification or accession of a State may contain or be accompanied by a declaration making it a condition to its being considered as deposited that the instrument of one other State or one intergovernmental organization, or the instruments of two other States, or the instruments of one other State and one intergovernmental organization, specified by name and eligible to become party to this Act, is or are also deposited.
 The instrument containing or accompanied by such a declaration shall be considered to have been deposited on the day on which the condition indicated in the declaration is fulfilled.
 However, when an instrument specified in the declaration itself contains, or is itself accompanied by, a declaration of the said kind, that instrument shall be considered as deposited on the day on which the condition specified in the latter declaration is fulfilled.

-(e) Any declaration made under paragraph (d) may be withdrawn, in its entirety or in part, at any time.
+(e) Any declaration made under subparagraph (d) may be withdrawn, in its entirety or in part, at any time.
 Any such withdrawal shall become effective on the date on which the notification of withdrawal is received by the Director General.

 ### Article  28